 Check the pattern's low angle region to see if minerals that have peaks in this region should be included in the analysis.
-Some of these minerals are: smectite (6 to 8 degrees two theta), illite and mica (8.8 degrees), chlorite (6.2 degrees), amphibole (10.5 degrees), gypsum (11.6 degrees), bassanite (14.8 degrees), alunite (17.9 degrees), etc. If these peaks are not found, then the mineral should not be included in the analysis.
+Some of these minerals are: smectite (6 to 8 degrees two theta), illite and mica (8.8 degrees), chlorite (6.2 degrees), amphibole (10.5 degrees), gypsum (11.6 degrees), bassanite (14.8 degrees), alunite (17.9 degrees), etc. If these peaks are not found, then the mineral should not be included in the analysis, although the program often can solve this problem automatically.

-If extended clay analysis is chosen (by entering a 3 in cell B22 in the Input sheet) minerals are solved for weight percents in both the Full Pattern and the Clay regions, but the solutions are only reported for the selected region (region is selected in column J of the Input sheet).
+If extended clay analysis is chosen (by entering a 3 in cell B22 in the Input sheet) minerals are solved for weight percents in both the Full Pattern and the Clay regions, but the solutions are only reported in columns C and E of the Results sheet for the region selected for each mineral (region is selected in column J of the Input sheet).
 One can compare the solutions found for a given mineral in the two regions by comparing columns J and K of the Result sheet.
 The solutions may not be exactly the same, because, for example, intensities for non-clays may be very small in the clay region, and, therefore, the solution for non-clays in the clay region is inaccurate, or because the clays' basal reflections in the full pattern region may differ from those of the standards.
-Generally, the effect of such differences on the final result has been found to be insignificant.
+Generally, the effect of such differences on the final result has been found to be small.

 If there is a question as to which feldspar is in a sample, select all of the feldspars the first time through, and then eliminate those that are less than 1 weight percent for the final calculation.
-The same strategy works with chlorite.
+The same strategy works, for example, with chlorite, smectite and illite.

 Several different regions for analysis can be set in the Full Pattern sheet, cells B4 through B9.
 This option is useful if a mineral has a distinctive peak outside the normal analysis range of 20 to 65 degrees.
 For example, gypsum has a strong peak at 11.6 degrees two-theta (Cu radiation).
 In this case, cells B4 and B5 can be set to the normal values of 20 and 65, and cells B6 and B7 can be set to 11 and 12 to include this gypsum peak in the analysis.
-Low-angle clay peaks, especially those for illite and chlorite, are too variable to be useful in this type of approach.
-Likewise, some peaks, such as the most intense quartz peak at 26.64 degrees two theta, can be excluded from analysis by manipulating cells B4 through B9 in the Full Pattern sheet and cell M27 in the Input sheet.
-For example, to exclude the strongest quartz peak, set cell M27 in the Input sheet to 25, and cells B6:B7 in the Full Pattern sheet to 27 and 65, respectively.
+Low-angle clay peaks, especially those for illite and chlorite, generally are too variable to be useful in this type of approach.
+Likewise, some peaks, such as the most intense quartz peak at 26.64 degrees two theta, can be excluded from analysis by manipulating cells B4 through B9 in the Full Pattern sheet and cell M31 in the Input sheet.
+For example, to exclude the strongest quartz peak, set cell M31 in the Input sheet to 25, and cells B6:B7 in the Full Pattern sheet to 27 and 65, respectively.

-After an initial solution for a sample, the answer can sometimes be improved by shifting the standards with respect to two-theta to minimize the degree of fit value in cell E1 in the Full Pattern sheet.
+After an initial solution for a sample, the answer can sometimes be improved by shifting the mineral standards with respect to two-theta to minimize the degree of fit value in cell E1 in the Full Pattern sheet.
 Standards can be shifted manually by entering positive or negative whole numbers into the appropriate cells in column C. The shifting also can be automated by entering a 1, 2 or 3 into cell B14 of the Input sheet, and by choosing the minerals to be shifted in column I of the Input sheet.
 Calculations that include automatic shifts are slower.